School Curriculum - History

 History is a stimulating and enjoyable experience and it is the aim of the department to develop the following objectives:

-To understand that historians have different views of events and understand how and why they have come about.
+- To understand that historians have different opinions of events and understand how and why they have occurred.

 Overall the aim is to develop and enrich each student's educational experience through the study of history using lively, interesting and stimulating methods.